MemeChuen/ChuenBank/README.md

 ## Open the App

-1. Download and extract the `chuenbank.zip` file.
+1. Download and extract the `ChuenBank-V1-main` file.
-2. Open it and click the `chuenbank.exe` file.
+2. Open `ChuenBank-V1-main` and click the `chuenbank.exe` file.
 3. Have fun!

 ## Usage